grammyjs/website/site/docs/plugins/commands.md

 If you only want a command to be accesible on certain scopes, make sure you do not add a handler in the first `MyCommands.command` call.
 Doing that will automatically add it to all private chats, including groups.
 :::

-Here is an example of a command that it's only accesible in groups
+Here is an example of a command that's only accesible in groups

 ```js
 myCommands